NeuralSens: Sensitivity Analysis of Neural Networks: Package structure

-A common application of neural network is time series forecasting.
-Information about how the sensitivities evolve over time can provide a better understanding of the effect of the explanatory variables on the output variables.
+A common application of neural networks is time series forecasting.
+Analyzing how sensitivities evolve over time can provide a better understanding of the effect of explanatory variables on the output variables.

-\fct{SensTimePlot} returns a sequence plot of the raw sensitivities calculated by the \fct{SensAnalysisMLP} function.
+\fct{SensTimePlot} returns a sequence plot of the raw sensitivities calculated by the function \fct{SensAnalysisMLP}.
 The x-axis is related to a \code{numeric} or \code{Posixct}/\code{Posixlt} variable containing the time information of each sample.
-The y-axis is related to the sensitivities of the output with respect to each input.
+The y-axis is related to the sensitivities of the output with regard to each input.

-In order to show the utility of this function, the \code{DAILY_DEMAND_TR} dataset is used to create a model of class \class{train} from \pkg{caret} package (\cite{caret}).
-This dataset is similar to the \code{elecdaily} dataset from \pkg{fpp2} R package (\cite{fpp2}) and is composed by: \begin{itemize} \item DATE: date of the sample, one per day from July, 2nd 2007 to November, 30th 2012. \item TEMP: mean daily temperature in ºC in Madrid, Spain. \item WD: working day, continuous parameter which represents the effect on the daily consumption of electricity as a percentage of the expected electricity demand of that day with respect to the demand of the reference day of the same week \cite{moral-carcedo_modelling_2005}.
-In this case, Wednesday is the reference day of the week (WD$_{Wed} \approx 1$). \item DEM: total daily electricity demand in GWh for Madrid, Spain. \end{itemize}
+In order to show how this function can be used, the \code{DAILY_DEMAND_TR} dataset is used to create a model of class \class{train} from \pkg{caret} package (\cite{caret}).
+This dataset is similar to the \code{elecdaily} dataset from \pkg{fpp2} R package (\cite{fpp2}).
+However, \code{DAILY_DEMAND_TR} contains almost five years of daily data (\code{elecdaily} only one year), which makes it more suitable for training a neural network.
+It is composed of the following variables: \begin{itemize} \item DATE: date of the sample, one per day from July, 2nd 2007 to November, 30th 2012. \item TEMP: mean daily temperature in ºC in Madrid, Spain. \item WD: working day, continuous parameter which represents the effect on the daily consumption of electricity as a percentage of the expected electricity demand of that day with regard to the demand of the reference day of the same week \cite{moral-carcedo_modelling_2005}.
+In this case, Wednesday is the reference day (WD$_{Wed} \approx 1$). \item DEM: total daily electricity demand in GWh for Madrid, Spain. \end{itemize}

-The following code loads the dataset and create the plot of figure \ref{fig:subfigDEMTEMP}: \begin{CodeChunk} \begin{CodeInput} R> data("DAILY_DEMAND_TR") R> library("ggplot2") R> ggplot(DAILY_DEMAND_TR) + geom_line(aes(x = TEMP, y = DEM)) \end{CodeInput} \end{CodeChunk} Figure \ref{fig:subfigDEMTEMP} shows a non-linear relationship between the electrical demand and the temperature, where the demand increases for low temperatures (due to heating systems) and high temperatures (due to air conditioners).
+The following code creates the plot in Figure \ref{fig:subfigDEMTEMP}: \begin{CodeChunk} \begin{CodeInput} R> library("ggplot2") R> ggplot(DAILY_DEMAND_TR) + geom_point(aes(x = TEMP, y = DEM)) \end{CodeInput} \end{CodeChunk} Figure \ref{fig:subfigDEMTEMP} shows the relationship between the electricity demand and the temperature.
+A non-linear effect can be observed, where the demand increases for low temperatures (due to heating systems) and for high temperatures (due to air conditioners).